RetroReversing/retroReversing/pages/games/BatmanForeverArcade.md

 This article will cover interesting finding from both the original arcade version and the various home ports.

+# Game Details
+Before getting into the technical side of reverse engineering we will cover a few important game details so that its easier to understand the files that we are reverse engineering.

+## Enemies
+* Guesser Robot
+* Feather Thug
+* Tassel Boss
+* Spice
+* Sugar
+* Two Face Thugs
+* Voice from the Sky
+* Sabouter
+* Blade
+* Zapper

+---
 # Source files
 From the Sega Saturn version of the game we can find a few full source file paths:
 * "C:\\BATMAN\\GAME\\ENEMYAI.C"